 Your training should cover bleeding control and cardiopulmonary resuscitation (CPR).

-Before submitting your application, you may need to sit the SA Police Recruitment Test, conducted by TAFE SA.
-This test covers the minimum requirements for reading, numeracy, literacy and computer competency.
+The SA Police Recruitment Test covers the minimum requirements for reading, numeracy, literacy and computer competency.
 The current pass marks for the SA Police Recruitment Test for police officers are: